jonsimonsen/Casimo/README.md

   -Decided that the dealer should not be concerned with drawing (issue 2).
 Should probably handle this in the Player class eventually. <br />
   -Final version before trying to combine dealers with tables/managers/players. <br />

+v0.32: <br />
+  -Imports the dealer class into entities.py <br />
+  -Moved global constants to config.py <br />
+  -Minor refactoring and some new comments <br />